 if you run them as root.

-At this point, users logged in on the submit machine should be able to see
+At this point, users logged in on the access point should be able to see

 execute machines in the pool (using

 Creating a Multi-Machine Pool using Windows or Containers

 If you are creating a multi-machine HTCondor pool on Windows computers or using containerization, please see the “Setting Up a Whole Pool” section of the relevant installation guide: